kenkehoe/AtmosphericPythonCourse/workflow/workflow.md

     main()
 </pre>

 In _main()_ we call another predefined function that will handle command line input for arguments and keywords.
 The _parse_commandline()_ function defines the argument and keyword variable names, definitions and help menu.
-The function returns _arg_ which is an argparse Namespace object.
+The function returns _args_ which is an argparse Namespace object that we can access for variables provided from command line.

+The values from the _args_ are used to see what other code/functions will be executed.
+A good practice is to separate the code into small parts to make it more useable and manageable.
+The functions can be imported from someone else's repository or functinos you define in different files.

+We have a file in the same directory called _library_example.py_.
+This file is recognized to be a Python file since it has the .py file extension.
+This means we can import variables or functions from that file.

+`from library_example import argument_function, more_complicated_function`

+This line will read _library_example.py_ and import the argument_function, more_complicated_function functions.
+They are not executed just read into memory and made available for use.
+In the _main()_ function we call

+`result, value1, value2 = argument_function(args.argument, 'spam and eggs', value2=args.true_false_keyword)`

+We can write as many python files in the current directoy as we want to organize the variables or functions.